ni/nimi-python/docs/nifgen/class.rst

         This channel-based property specifies whether the signal that the signal generator produces appears at the output connector.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`nifgen.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].output_enabled`

+            To set/get on all channels, you can call the property directly on the :py:class:`nifgen.Session`.

+            Example: :py:attr:`my_session.output_enabled`

         The following table lists the characteristics of this property.

             +-----------------------+------------+